-On October 6, 2014, Terrance Bernstein ("Petitioner") filed a petition for compensation under the National Childhood Vaccine Injury Act of 1986, 42 U.S.C. §§ 300aa-1 et seq.
+On March 26, 2015, Charles Rohrer ("Petitioner") filed a petition for compensation under the National Childhood Vaccine Injury Act of 1986, 42 U.S.C. §§ 300aa-1 et seq.
 (2006) ("Vaccine Act").
-Petitioner alleged that the administration of an influenza ("flu") vaccine on October 26, 2012 caused him to suffer from bilateral brachial plexopathy.
+Petitioner alleged that the administration of an influenza ("flu") vaccine on October 9, 2013 caused him to suffer from disseminated intravascular coagulation, associated strokes, and a myocardial infarction.
 The undersigned now finds that the information in the record does not show entitlement to an award under the Program.

-On May 19, 2015, Petitioner filed a Motion for Decision Dismissing his Petition.
-According to the motion, "[a]n investigation of the facts and science supporting his case has now demonstrated to petitioner that he will be unable to prove that he is entitled to compensation in the Vaccine Program."
-Petitioner further states that he understands that a dismissal decision will result in a judgment against him, and that such a judgment will end all of his rights in the
+On August 17, 2015, Petitioner filed a Motion for a Decision Dismissing his Petition.
+According to the motion, "[a]n investigation of the facts and science supporting his case has demonstrated to Petitioner that he will be unable to prove that he is entitled to compensation in the Vaccine Program."
+Petitioner has been advised that a dismissal decision will result in a judgment against him, and that such a judgment will end all of his rights in the Vaccine Program.